chauff/cse1500-web-transcripts/Lecture-1.md

 In both examples, the encircled numbers are updated *on the fly*, without the user having to manually refresh the page.

 This can be achieved through **polling**: the client **regularly** sends an HTTP request to the server, the server in turn sends its HTTP response and if the numbers have changed, the client renders the updated numbers.
-This of course is a wasteful approach - the client might send hundreds or thousands of HTTP request (depending on the chosen update frequency) that always lead to the same HTTP response.
+This of course is a wasteful approach - the client might send hundreds or thousands of HTTP requests (depending on the chosen update frequency) that always lead to the same HTTP response.

 An alternative to polling is **long polling**: here, the client sends an HTTP request as before, but this time the server holds the request open until new data is available before sending its HTTP response.
 Once the response is sent, the client immediately sends another HTTP request that is kept open.
-While this avoids wasteful HTTP request/response pairs, it requires the backend to be significantly more complex: the backend is now responsible for ensuring the right data is sent to the right client and scaling becomes an issue.
+While this avoids wasteful HTTP request/response pairs, it requires the server backend to be significantly more complex: the backend is now responsible for ensuring the right data is sent to the right client and scaling becomes an issue.

 Both options are workarounds to the requirement of **client-initiated** HTTP request/response pairs.
-The IETF recognized early on that such solutions will not be sufficient in the future and in 2011 standardized the **WebSocket protocol** ([RFC 6455](https://tools.ietf.org/html/rfc6455)).
-The RFC abstract read as follows:
+The IETF recognized early on that such solutions will not be sufficient forever and in 2011 standardized the **WebSocket protocol** ([RFC 6455](https://tools.ietf.org/html/rfc6455)).
+The RFC 6455 abstract read as follows:

 ```console
 The WebSocket Protocol enables two-way communication between a client